idx-labs/openstack-network-slicing/lab0/README.md

 Most of the commands are meant to be "cut and pastable" into terminal windows, either on the KVM node, the DevStack instance, or the Juniper router.

-Future documents will include full automation.
+Future documents will include full automation as an option.
+However, sometimes the best way to learn is to set everything up manually at least once.

 ## Setup Libvirt Networking